FIFA 21 First XI SBC solutions: How to solve and which players to use

 • ST: Avila (ESP 1)

-At the time of writing, this Argentinian solution is slightly more expensive, but worth it if you already have a few of those players in your club.
-It should cost around 26,000 coins.
+This Argentinian solution was slightly more expensive, but worth it if you already had a few of those players in your club.
+It cost around 26,000 coins.

-There are also plenty of Brazilian solutions, but many of the key players needed for these methods have extremely high prices at the moment.
+There were also plenty of Brazilian solutions, but many of the key players needed for these methods went for extremely high prices which made it a costly solution.